Cheyne Row, Chelsea, London SW3

 In 1990-91, stained glass windows by Shades of Light were installed in the west window.
 The current Stations of the Cross were commissioned from Ken Thompson for the Millennium (replacing miniatures by G. Ruggeri).
 In c.2006-7, Blampied & Partners converted the west ‘crypt’ (the former heating chamber) to a parish hall (named the Monckton Room after the murdered local resident John Monckton) and constructed a ramp to the west entrance.
 Further works in recent years have included the cleaning and repair of the exterior, the repainting of the interior, and the laying of black and white marble sanctuary paving (by Ormesby of Scarisbrick) to replace the 1970 tile paving.

 The church was built in 1894-95 by Edward Goldie in the Italian Renaissance style.
 Externally, the walls are of red brick laid in English bond with Bath stone dressings.
 The roof is covered with slate (originally lead).
 The interior has plastered walls and Bath stone plinths to the pilasters.
 The plan is rectangular, consisting of a five-bay nave with shallow side chapels and a narrower two-bay chancel.
-(The side chapels on the north side are slightly staggered and not flush with each other, see figure 1),
+(The side chapels on the north side are slightly staggered and not flush with each other),

 The west elevation is very briefly described in the list entry (see below).
 The east elevation also has an oculus in the gable.
 Apart from round-headed clerestory windows, the side elevation is blank.